szjani/revents/pages/aggregates.md

 All parameter and state validation must be executed in command handlers.

+#### Emitting an event

+Events 'emitted' by the command handlers are actually gathered in the `CommandContext`.
+Muliple events can be emitted from a command handler, calling `CommandContext#apply` does the job.

+#### Registering the ID of a new aggregate

+Generating an aggregate id for a new aggregate instance can be done in the aggregate's constructor.
+However Revents need to be notified about it.
+The aggregate class and the new ID can be registered via `CommandContext#registerAggregateId` methods.

+#### Time management

+It is common requirement to be able to generate date and time in command handlers.
+It is really important to use the result of the `CommandContext#clock` method in such situation.
+If using other than the default clock is needed, it can be globally overridden via `ReventsClock#overrideSystemClock`.

 ### Event handlers

 Event handlers in aggregates are used in the replay process.
 In order to dispatch a command, the framework reads all the events for the targeted aggregate and replays them.